marwin1991/keep-changelog-maven-plugin/README.md

     </build>
 ```

-[in-progress] Use this command from your terminal to create important directories and empty CHANGELOG.md
+Use this command from your terminal to create important directories and empty CHANGELOG.md
 ```shell
 mvn keep-changelog:init
 ```

 If you already had a `CHANGELOG.md` file you can move it to `changelog/archive.md` file.
 The name of the archive file have to start from `archive` phrase (f.e. `archive-1.0.0.md`).

-After using `init` command or just creating `changelog/unreleased` directory your project is ready, and you can start adding new changelog entries by creating YAML files.
+After using `init` command or just creating `changelog/unreleased` directory your project is ready, and you can start
+adding new changelog entries by creating YAML files.

 **IMPORTANT:** If you develop on two main branches like f.e 1.1.X and 1.2.X **do not** merge 1.1.X branch to 1.2.X
 before release otherwise YAML files will merge in one big version.